-Limited distribution ar 1944 - WHC-94/CONF.003/9.Rev 8 December 1994 Original: English UNITED NATIONS EDUCATIONAL, CULTURAL AND SCIENTIFIC ORGANIZATION CONVENTION CONCERNING THE PROTECTION OF THE WORLD CULTURAL AND NATURAL HERITAGE WORLD HERITAGE COMMITTEE Eighteenth session Phuket, Thailand 12-17 December 1994 Item 14 of the Provisional Agenda: Revision of the Operational Guidelines The Committee is requested to examine proposed revisions of the Operational Guidelines on the following items: - A. CRITERIA FOR THE INCLUSION OF CULTURAL PROPERTIES IN THE WORLD HERITAGE LIST - B. MONITORING AND REPORTING - C. TIMETABLE FOR THE PROCESSING OF NOMINATIONS - D. DEADLINE FOR PRESENTATION OF REQUESTS FOR TECHNICAL ASSISTANCE FOR CONSIDERATION BY THE BUREAU - E. ESTABLISHMENT OF THE WORLD HERITAGE LIST (ROLE OF THE ADVISORY BODIES IN THE EVALUATION OF NOMINATIONS) - F. INTERNATIONAL ASSISTANCE (APPROVAL OF REQUESTS FOR PREPARATORY, TECHNICAL AND TRAINING ASSISTANCE) A. CRITERIA FOR THE INCLUSION OF CULTURAL PROPERTIES IN THE WORLD HERITAGE LIST A.1.
+Limited distribution • WHC-94/CONF.001B/5 24 October 1994 Original: English UNITED NATIONS EDUCATIONAL, CULTURAL AND SCIENTIFIC ORGANIZATION CONVENTION CONCERNING THE PROTECTION OF THE WORLD CULTURAL AND NATURAL HERITAGE BUREAU OF THE WORLD HERITAGE COMMITTEE Eighteenth session Phuket, Thailand 9-10 December 1994 Item 6 of the Provisional Agenda: Revision of the Operational Guidelines The Bureau is requested to examine the draft proposals for revision of the Operational Guidelines and to make recommendations to the World Heritage Committee on the following items: - A. CRITERIA FOR THE INCLUSION OF CULTURAL PROPERTIES IN THE WORLD HERITAGE LIST - B. MONITORING AND REPORTING - C. TIMETABLE FOR THE PROCESSING OF NOMINATONS - D. DEADLINE FOR PRESENTATION OF REQUESTS FOR TECHNICAL ASSISTANCE FOR CONSIDERATION BY THE BUREAU A. CRITERIA FOR THE INCLUSION OF CULTURAL PROPERTIES IN THE WORLD HERITAGE LIST A.1.
 BACKGROUND To encourage inscription on the World Heritage List of types of properties not yet or scarcely inscribed, the expert group which was convened from 20 to 22 June 1994 by the World Heritage Centre and ICOMOS, recommended to the World Heritage Committee, as a seventh point, the following modifications in the wording of the cultural criteria (i), (ii) and (iii) (paragraph 24 of the Operational Guidelines).
 For criterion (v) the experts finally agreed that it was not necessary to modify this criteron, the deletion of the word disappeared in criterion (iii) being sufficient to ensure the inclusion of living cultures.
 Furthermore, the present version of criterion (v) would now be complementary to the new criterion (iii) in drawing particular attention to cultural heritages threatened in the near future.
 For criterion (vi) the experts recommended to the Committee that a less restrictive interpretation be made.
 The experts also felt that the present wording of this criterion is justified with its reiteration and emphasis on the need for an "outstanding universal significance" inasmuch as this criterion refers, more than the five others, to a much more subjective appreciation and therefore far more liable to different interpretations.
 (See Working Document WHC-94/CONF.003/15 and Information Document WHC-94/CONF.003/INF.6 for the full background to these proposals.)
 As regards to Section b)(i) of paragraph 24 which deals with the 'test of authenticity', the Bureau and the Committee are informed that the Conference on Authenticity in relation to the World Heritage Convention (Nara, Japan, 1-6 November 1994) might lead to proposals to revise this section of the Operational Guidelines.
 A.2.
 PROPOSED REVISION OF THE OPERATIONAL GUIDELINES It is proposed to revise paragraph 24 as follows: